ilexistools/kitconc/README.md

 Installation
 =========
-(Make sure you have Python 3.6.0 and the required packages.)
+(Make sure you have Python 3.6 (or later) and the required packages.)

 1. Download kitconc from GitHub;
 2. Extract its contents;